BrianLipscombe/radiology-outpatient-board/README.md

     - If Log In button is clicked, log in page allows user to input username and password to access the order board.
     - If All Orders button is clicked, user is brought back to the main page.
     - If the searsch button is clicked after text in the search field is inputted that matches any text within any of the orders, then only the orders with the matching text are displayed.
-    - When the reset button is clicked, the text inputted in the search field is deleted and the search option is reset.

 * Collapsible
     - If the double-down arrow buttons are clicked, the popup opens displaying the modality, exam description, patient's name, and the username of the tech who added the order.